-An Open Letter to the Honorable Minister for Power
+An open letter to the honorable minister for power

 Conclusion

-In closing, let me say that policy formulation is the foundation for law-making and the regulatory processes.
+In closing, let me say that policy formulation is the foundation for law making and regulatory process.
 Thus any desired improvements in the power sector must start with the right policy formulation and implementation.
-As we approach the eight-year post-privatization anniversary of the power sector, the Ministry of Power needs to play a greater role in the sector.
-Under your watch, the new focus of the Ministry of Power should be to lead the process of policy formulation, coordination, and implementation within the power sector.
+As we approach the eight-year post privatization anniversary of the power sector, he Ministry of Power needs to play a greater role in the sector.
+Under your watch, the new focus of the Ministry of Power should be to lead the process of policy formulation, coordination and implementation within the power sector.
 The agencies of government in the power sector such as the NERC, NBET, etc and the respective operators in the NESI would be more effective in the discharge of their statutory and market duties.

 Consequently, even though you are not a magician, I would urge you to be magical and revolutionary in developing and implementing policies that would transform the power sector for the benefit of all Nigerians.